 The evolution of solar-plus-storage, which is when solar panels are connected to solar batteries for storage of surplus electricity, has revolutionized home solar systems.
-Today, installing solar modules will give you the advantage of storing the extra energy produced by the system in a solar battery bank.
-This adds to the effectiveness of your power generating system.
+Today, installing modules will give you the advantage of storing the extra energy produced by the solar energy system in a solar battery bank.
+This adds to the effectiveness of your power-generating system.

 Most home solar systems are those installed by consumers who are already a part of an existing energy utility grid.
 These systems are called grid-tied home solar systems.

 When possible, installing a grid-tied solar system is advisable because of the energy security and cost benefits to you, the end-user.
-In doing so, you ensure that in times of power outages or bad weather, your home draws the much-needed energy from the storage batteries.
+In doing so, you ensure that in times of power outages or bad weather, you have backup power, where you draw energy from the battery storage system.

-There are also financial benefits of installing a home system with a solar battery bank.
-On sunny days, the system produces excess electricity that you can send to the conventional utility grid for credits.
+There are also financial benefits to installing a home system with a solar battery bank.
+On sunny days, the system produces excess energy that you can send to the conventional utility grid for credits.
 So, later when you must draw from the network, you can redeem the credits accumulated through your previously tucked away excess solar power.